Welcome, School Counselors!

 Cost & Aid

-*Estimate based on 30 credit hours (15 per semester) plus fees and average double occupancy rate for housing in the Quad including the mandatory Weekly 21 Meal Plan for first-year students.
+*Estimate based on 30 credit hours (15 per semester) plus fees and average double occupancy rate for housing including the mandatory All Access Plan for first-year students.

 Ways to Save